mjwhitta/zoom/README.md

         --list-profile-names         List profile names for completion functions --list-tags                  List tags for completion functions
-    -o, --operator=OPERATOR          Set operator for current profile --pager                      Treate Zoom as a pager, for use with ag and ack -p, --prepend=PREPEND            Set the prepend string for the current profile -r, --repeat                     Repeat the last Zoom command --rc                         Create default .zoomrc file
+    -o, --operator=OPERATOR          Set operator for current profile --pager                      Treat Zoom as a pager (internal use only) -p, --prepend=PREPEND            Set the prepend string for the current profile -r, --repeat                     Repeat the last Zoom command --rc                         Create default .zoomrc file